 From a day in a Yorkshire Dales woodland learning bushcraft to a two-year apprenticeship in environmental management – Green Futures aims to reach young people from all kinds of backgrounds and inspire them to make a connection to the environment.
 Our projects give young people the skills, knowledge and support that we hope will empower them to become environmental activists and leaders of the future.

-Green Futures is part of Our Bright Future, a £33 million programme funded by the Big Lottery Fund and led by The Wildlife Trusts that aims to tackle three big challenges facing society today - a lack of social cohesion, a lack of opportunities for young people and vulnerability to climate change.
+Green Futures is part of Our Bright Future, a £33 million programme funded by the National Lottery Community Fund and led by The Wildlife Trusts that aims to tackle three big challenges facing society today - a lack of social cohesion, a lack of opportunities for young people and vulnerability to climate change.

 What will Green Futures do?